Webinar: Azure B2B

 At Microsoft Ignite in September, a number of exciting announcements were made in regards to the Azure Business to Business preview program.
 In particular, the availability of an API to allow customizations to the B2B process was a big deal for Extranet User Manager.
 Leveraging on top of B2B is a key workload that we are now able to further support.

 During this webinar, we will start with an overview of the standard features of the Azure B2B experience.
-From there we will be covering the new features of EUM that we are releasing in November, primarily focusing around further support for Azure B2B.
+From there we will be covering the new features of EUM, primarily focusing around further support for Azure B2B.
 Some of the key highlights will be:

 - Creation of external Azure AD accounts through the new B2B API